Reloaded-Project/Reloaded-III/docs/Common/Configuration/Config-Schema.md

 - `restart`: Requires a restart of application/game to apply changes.
 - `save`: Applies settings when you hit `save` button.
 - `instant`: Applies settings in real-time.

+### client_side

+!!! info "If true, this config won't be overwritten when joining an online multiplayer lobby."

+This allows for mods such as UI mods to be used in mods that add online play without forcibly being disabled.

+By default this value is false.
+So config would get overwritten.

 ## How are Settings Displayed?